explainers-by-googlers/cross-origin-storage/README.md

 }
 ```

-##### Site B: Retrieving the same model with a Spanish description
+##### Site B: Retrieving the same model

-On Site B, entirely unrelated to Site A, a different web application happens to retrieve the same model from COS, but refers to it with a human-readable Spanish description, "Modelo de IA Grande."
+On Site B, entirely unrelated to Site A, a different web application happens to retrieve the same model from COS.

 ```js
 // The hash of the file we want to access.